 A Level Media Studies will provides you with the opportunity to explore the exciting and varied world of the Media.
 Half of the course is practical and is designed to enable students to develop skills in a broad range of production techniques, from video and film making to photography and graphics.
 You will also study high tech industries such as video gaming and the impact technological convergence has had due to developments in internet speed and access.
 You do not have to have taken Media Studies at GCSE to study this subject at A Level.

-For the 2016 course information for Media Studies please click here
+For the 2018 course information for A Level Media please click here

 Have you ever wondered…